How To Break Into Musical Theater

 Photo Source: Jesse Balgley

-Breaking into musical theater can seem like an impossible task.
-But keep in mind that icons like Audra McDonald, Patti LuPone, and Lin-Manuel Miranda started off just like you—as performers with ambition.
-Before you’re ready to take your shot, you’ll need a bevy of tools.
+Before sweeping the stage with “Hamilton,” Lin-Manuel Miranda was just like you: a “young, scrappy, and hungry” early career performer.
+If, like Miranda, you’re committed to not throwing away your shot and successfully breaking into musical theater, you’ll need a bevy of tools.
 That’s where we come in.
 In this guide, we’ll break down the vital information you need to become a musical theater (MT) actor on Broadway and beyond—everything from finding and nailing musical theater auditions to landing an agent.

 JUMP TO